Vadfinnsinte/404-Not-Founders-GroupAssignment/README.md

 It is initialized via Program.cs (check MenuHelper to see how it is initialized/used from other files, look for _userService).
 In this way, we ALWAYS use the same file and data so that nothing gets overwritten.
 This method does not work with methods that are static.

-If there are things you don�t understand, ask the person who wrote the code (Linda and Benji) or have AI break it down line by line and ask questions until you understand.
+If there are things you don’t understand, ask the person who wrote the code (Linda and Benji) or have AI break it down line by line and ask questions until you understand.

 The file structure is: